Sider Enterprise Database Guide

 - The user account which is used to connect to the database can create a database.

 The database load of Sider is not that heavy but consumes a fair amount of storage.
-We provide Sider SaaS on three AWS RDS instances with:
+We provide Sider SaaS on two AWS RDS instances with:

 - sideci: 8 GB of RAM, 100 GB of storage